 Again every region and every village has their own version of this delicious soup, so the culinary exploration never ends!

 Contrary to its Indian counterpart samosa, the Uzbek samsa is usually baked and not fried.
 You most often find them filled with lamb meat and onions, but there are also versions with other kinds of meat or vegetarian variants.

-Stop for a quick and cheap snack in one of the many “street-bakeries” (you’ll recognise them easily thanks to their huge outdoor clay oven) or try one on Bukhara’s main sqare.
+Stop for a quick and cheap snack at one of the many “street-bakeries” (you’ll recognise them easily thanks to their huge outdoor clay oven) or try one on Bukhara’s main sqare.
 Or ideally just eat them every chance you get!

 Now, to be honest with you, by the end of the Central Asia Rally you probably won’t want to see any rice and any plov anymore, because this is THE staple dish all over Central Asia and Tajikistan’s national dish.
 Rice is fried together with carrots or yellow turnips – giving the dish its characteristis yellow color – and cubed meat over an open flame.

 Traditionally plov is eaten with the hands from one one larege bowl in the center of the table, but as a foreigner you’ll most likely get your own plate and even some cuttlery.

 When you really can’t do any more rice, you’ll have the chance to switch to noodles all over Central Asia for a while.
 These pulled noodles with vegetables and meat with a savoury sauce are of Chinese origin and the national dish of Kyrgyzistan’s Uyghur and Dungang minorities